-NutriDyn D3 1000 is a highly bioavailable form of vitamin D3 (cholecalciferol) providing 1000 IU per softgel.
-Vitamin D is a micronutrient with rather ubiquitous actions in the body.
-Examples of vitamin D's myriad functions in the body include: supporting stress levels, bone health, skin health, heart health, and immune function.
-41
+Vitamin D3 is a micronutrient with rather ubiquitous actions in the body; examples of its myriad functions include supporting stress levels, bone health, skin health, heart health, and healthy immune function.
+1 Much of the vitamin D we obtain comes from direct exposure to sunlight, thus spending a significant amount of time indoors (and away from sunlight) can lead to low levels of vitamin D in the body.

-Much of the vitamin D we obtain comes from direct exposure to sunlight, thus spending a significant amount of time indoors (and away from sunlight) can lead to low levels of vitamin D in the body.
-Thus, supplementation with D3 1000 can help ensure users obtain adequate amounts of this key micronutrient.
+Supplementation with Micellized D3 can help ensure users obtain adequate amounts of this key micronutrient.

-How D3 1000 Works
+How Micellized D3 Works

-Vitamin D is a term that refers to a group of five fat-soluble vitamins that are classified as secosteroids, with research suggesting vitamin D3 (cholecalciferol) as being the most important form in humans.2 Since we produce much of our natural vitamin D transdermally (through the skin) via sunlight exposure, it is imperative that oral supplementation of vitamin D come in the form of D3; this is the most bioavailable form of vitamin D in a softgel, maximizing its absorption into the body.
-63
+Vitamin D is a term that refers to a group of five fat-soluble vitamins that are classified as secosteroids, with research suggesting vitamin D3 (cholecalciferol) as being the most important form in humans.2 Since we produce much of our natural vitamin D transdermally (through the skin) via sunlight exposure, oral supplementaion of vitamin D must come in the form of D3; this is the most bioavailable form of vitamin D and comes in micellized form, maximizing its absorption into the body.

-Technically speaking, vitamin D3 is structurally similar to cholesterol, and is converted via the liver and kidneys to its active form calcitriol.
-Calcitriol goes on to perform a multitude of roles in the body, and is particularly crucial for proper absorption of the minerals calcium, iron, magnesium, phosphate and zinc.
-Calcitriol also supports and promotes bone growth and regeneration, as well as immune, cardiac, and neuromuscular functions.
+Technically speaking, vitamin D3 is structurally similar to cholesterol and is converted via the liver and kidneys to its active form calcitriol.
+Calcitriol goes on to perform a multitude of roles in the body and is particularly crucial for proper absorption of the minerals calcium, iron, magnesium, phosphate, and zinc.
+Calcitriol also supports bone growth and regeneration, as well as immune, cardiac, and neuromuscular functions.

-It is crucial to obtain adequate amounts of vitamin D on a daily basis, as deficiency can lead to a host of health issues, including, but not limited to: rickets, fanconi syndrome, autoimmune diseases, non-alcoholic fatty liver disease, and osteoporosis.^{4,5}
+It is crucial to obtain adequate amounts of vitamin D on a daily basis, as deficiency can lead to a host of health issues.^{4,5}

-D3 1000 Supplementation
+Micellized D3 Supplementation

-Given the importance of adequate vitamin D levels in the body and many people's lack of exposure to direct sunlight, D3 1000 supplementation can help users in a variety of ways.
-The most relevant research-backed benefits derived from consumption of vitamin D3 include:^{6,7}
+Given the importance of adequate Vitamin D levels in the body and many people's lack of exposure to direct sunlight, Micellized D3 supplementation can help users in a variety of ways.
+The most relevant research-backed benefits derived from the consumption of vitamin D3 include:^{6,7}

 - Supports cardiovascular function

 - Supports healthy mood and stress levels

-- Supports bone and skin tissues[†]
+- Supports bone and skin tissues

 - Supports immune function

+Form: Liquid

-Form: 180 Softgels Serving Size: 1 Softgel
+Serving Size: 1 Drop (0.04 mL)

-Ingredients Amount %DV Vitamin D3 (as cholecalciferol) 25 mcg (1,000 IU) 125%
+Ingredients Amount %DV

+Vitamin D3 30 mcg (1,200 IU) 150%

+(as cholecalciferol)